Aqil321821/dev-finder/README.md

-# Abou Project
+# About Project
-This Project is based on React , in this we use a third party library called "daisy-ui" .
-In this project we can find users on Github and can see their repos and info.
+This Project is based on React , in this we use a third party library called "daisy-ui"  https://daisyui.com/ In this project we can find users on Github and can see their repos and info.